mParticle/docs/src/pages/guides/platform-guide/audiences/real-time/index.md

 * **Pattern** - Wildcard style matching. `*` represents any number of characters, `?` represents any single character.
 For example, "bl?e" or "b\*e" would both match "blue".

+* **Includes / Does Not Include** - The specified list includes an attribute you will specify.
+If you select this operator, an additional field appears for the attribute value.
+The full attribute value must be specified.
+For example, if the list is movies and you specify "Chicago," the movies "Chicago" (2002, 1927) are returned, but not "Chicago Cubs."

+* **Partial Match** - The inverse of Includes/Does Not Include, the specified list includes an attribute you will specify.
+If you select this operator, an additional field appears for the attribute value.
+For example, if the list is movies and you specify "Chicago," all movies with Chicago in the title are returned.

 #### Date and time matching criteria